Content-Addressable aRchives (CAR)

 - If length is 0, throw an error.

-- Read length bytes from bytes and decode them as dCBOR42 ([dcbor42]) into object.
-If object is not a map, throw an error.
+- Read length bytes from bytes and decode them as DRISL ([drisl]) into metadata.
+If metadata is not a map, throw an error.

 -

-key entry that is an array, or if that array contains anything other than DASL CIDs, throw an error.
-Otherwise, storeroots
+rootskey entry that is an array, or if that array contains anything other than DASL CIDs, throw an error.
+Otherwise, storerootsin roots. -

-After its header, CAR contains a series of blocks each of which is prefixed with a small header of its own capturing the block's size and CID.
+After its header, CAR contains a series of blocks each of which is length-prefixed and has a small header capturing a CID followed by the block's body data.

 The steps to parse a CAR block header are: